Kaktushose/jda-commands/wiki/docs/message/placeholder.md

 # Placeholders
-JDA-Commands supports resolving named placeholders/variables in all places where [localization](localization.md#implicit-localization) is done implicitly.
+JDA-Commands supports resolving named placeholders/variables as explained [before](overview.md)

-This is done prior to [localization](localization.md).

 ## Format
 The placeholders format is similar to [project fluent](https://projectfluent.org/fluent/guide/) but with some